jossamarm/blockinfo.de/_i18n/en/_posts/2017-07-20-crytocurrencies.md

 ---
-title: "What is a cryptocurrency?"
+title: "What is a Cryptocurrency?"
-description: "A simple explanation of cryptocurrencies"
+description: "A simple explanation of Cryptocurrencies"
 author: "Leonard Thiele"
 slug: "cryptocurrencies"
 published_at: 2017-07-20 15:00:00.000000Z